SAP/ui5-webcomponents/packages/icons-tnt/README.md

 <ui5-icon name="tnt/actor"></ui5-icon>
 ```

-The package provides two versions of each icon (TNT Icons verson 2.x and TNT Icons version 3.x).
+The package provides two versions of each icon (TNT Icons version 2.x and TNT Icons version 3.x).
 If you don't specify the versioned collection name, like in the example above:

 ```html